<aside> 🏆

 </aside>

-Also called Japanese elm or keyaki, this large tree with its distinctive saw-toothed leaves is in the north of the cemetery, with a mysterious plaque dedicated to one Spider Baker.
+Also called Japanese elm or keyaki, this large tree with its distinctive saw-toothed leaves is in the north of the cemetery, with a mysterious wooden plaque dedicated to one Spider Baker.
 A mini forest of new trees have grown up from its roots.
-From aerial photos, it appears to have been planted during the 1950s.
+From aerial photos, it appears to have been planted during the 1980s, along with another specimen near the war plot.

 Keyaki wood is valued in Japan and used often for furniture, as well as being considered the ideal wood for the creation of taiko drums.
 The city of Sendai is called the "City of Trees" for the many zelkova trees lining its streets.